This is a gear review of all the Best Backpacking Quilts for 2025.

 I want to unzip my bag to regulate the temperature, not wake up in the middle of the night, and try to shuffle down insulation within the baffles.

-The Best Lightweight Backpacking Quilts in the review are rated at around 20F (-7C) which is a good functional temperature range that can be used in all but the coldest and warmest of weather.
+The Best Lightweight Backpacking Quilts in the review are rated between 30F (-1C) and 20F (-7C) which are good functional temperature ranges that can be used in all but the coldest and warmest of weather.
 As mentioned earlier quilts don’t function at their best when the temperature falls below freezing.
 When it gets cold, mummy-style sleeping bags will be better for warmth and be worth the extra weight.

 At the moment synthetic insulation does not quite have the same warmth-to-weight- ratio or compressibility ratio as down.
 So down is still the best material inside all the best backpacking quilts.